ahlstromcj/seq66/README.md

         *   Major cleanup and neatening of header files.
         *   Updated almost all settings to use "name = variable" convention to improve readability.
+        *   Fixes made to the sample Launchpad Mini 'ctrl' files.
         *   Minor bugs and regressions fixed.
     *   Version 0.94.0:
         *   Major improvements to the stability of MIDI control of playlists.